-This sub-entry deals with the following population characteristics of Bojnurd: population growth from 1956 to 2011, age structure, average household size, literacy rate, and economic activity status for 2006 and/or 2011 (different dates for the categories are determined by the availability of census data).
+This article deals with the following population characteristics of Arak city: population growth from 1956 to 2011, age structure, average household size, literacy rate, and economic activity status for 2006 and/or 2011 (different dates for the categories are determined by the availability of census data).

 Age structure.
-The population of Bojnurd can be considered as young.
-In 2011 almost 72 percent of the population were in the activity ages of 15 to 64, another 24 percent were below 15 years of age and only 4 percent were 65 and over.
-The age structure in 2006 was almost the same as that in 2011 and clearly younger than that of urban areas as a whole in the same year (Table 2).
+The population of Arak can be considered as young.
+In 2011 almost 74.4 percent of the population was in the activity ages of 15 to 64, another 19.7 percent were below 15 years of age, and only 5.9 percent were 65 and over.
+The age structure in 2006 was even younger than that in 2011 and also younger than that of urban areas as a whole in the same year (Table 2).

 Economic activity status.
-In 2006, almost 83.8 percent of the population of Bojnurd, or 148,160 people, were in the activity ages (i.e., 10 years of age and over), of whom 37.5 percent were economically active and 61.1 percent inactive, while the status of the rest (1.4 percent) was unknown.
-The activity ratio in Bojnurd is somewhat lower than the national average ratio for cities (38.8 percent; SCI, 2009b, p.
+In 2006, almost 86.6 percent of the population of Arak or 386,814 people were in the activity ages (i.e., 10 years of age and over), of whom 36.8 percent were economically active and 62.1 percent inactive, while the status of the rest (1.1 percent) was unknown (SCI, 2010, p.
+173).
+The activity ratio in Arak is slightly lower than the national average ratio for cities (38.8 percent, SCI, 2009b, p.
 35).
-Employment and unemployment ratios in Bojnurd are estimated at 92.0 percent and 8.0 percent of the active population (i.e. of 37.5 percent of the total population).
-These figures indicate the ratio of employment in Bojnurd is higher than that in urban areas in the country as a whole (with 88.2 percent employed and 11.8 percent unemployed; SCI, 2010, p.
-178; (Table 3).
+Employment and unemployment ratio of the active population in Arak is estimated at 87.5 percent and 12.5 percent (i.e., of 37.5 percent of the total population).
+These figures indicate that the ratio of employment in Arak is lower than that in urban areas in the country as a whole (with 88.2 percent employed and 11.8 percent unemployed; Table 3).

-Bibliography (for cited works not given in detail, EIr Short Titles):
+Bibliography (for cited works not given in detail, see the EIr Short Titles):

 SCI (Statistical Center of Iran), Tawziʿ wa ṭabaqa-bandi-e jamʿiyat-e šahrhā-ye kešvar dar saršomārihā-ye 1335-75 [years 1956-196], wa taṭbiq-e tawziʿ-e joḡrāfiāʾi-e jamʿiyat-e ostānhā 1382 [year 2003], Tehran, 2003.